JuliaEarth/GeoStats.jl/docs/src/kriging/estimators.md

 KrigingEstimators.fit
 ```

-The `predict` function performs the estimation at a given location:
+and the `predict` function performs the estimation at a given location:

 ```@docs
 KrigingEstimators.predict